tonethar/IGME-230-GDD-2017-Fall/notes/HW-life.md

 ## III.
 Get started
 1. Make a copy of your completed **pixel-artist.html** file and name it **pixel-life.html**
-1. Next, we are going to need more cells to our gird, and shrink down the size of each cell.
+1. Next, we are going to need to add more cells to our grid, and shrink down the size of each cell.
 We are going to create a 70x40 grid, with each cell being 10x10 pixels wide.
     - Go ahead and make your `numCols`, `numRows`, and `cellWidth` variables equal to `70`, `40`, and `10`.
     - Change the &lt;h1> of the page to display "Life!"
     - Modify your CSS to appear like this: